Come Fly With Me

 We all know how noisy airports can be, so this was an element of the trip I was dreading, as well as all the germs flying around in the air con on the plane.
 Think very carefully about what you will need to make your journey as comfortable as possible before you travel.
 I also sought advice from my Occupational Therapist at my M.E clinic who had some useful advice for me, so make sure to utilise all the help you have available to you and ask other people what has worked for them.
 In my hand luggage I packed the following:

-Just knowing that I had my emergency stash on hand made me feel more comfortable throughout the trip, and I although I had a pretty big crash after coming home and subsequently spent a week in bed, I have yet to contract an air con induced cold, so good work Vicks.
+Just knowing that I had my emergency stash on hand made me feel more throughout the trip, and I although I spent most of the week in bed after returning home, I have yet to contract an air con induced cold, so good work Vicks.

 4. Food, glorious food

 If all of that sounds really bloody boring and you want to just let your hair down for a few days then make sure you take your supplements, kids!
-My liver doesn’t function as well as it should so I take Milk Thistle to help flush it out (also helpful in enjoying the above-mentioned gin).
+I have low liver function so take Milk Thistle to help flush it out (also helpful in enjoying the above-mentioned gin).
 I rarely eat meat so I take L-Carnitine to supplement my diet and I take vitamin B, Q10, L-Glutamine and loads of peppermint tea to give my digestive system a much needed kick up the arse.
 So if you want to go mad and eat a cheeseboard or have cocktail (I strongly believe that a little bit of indulgence does you good sometimes), then I suggest taking the relevant supplements along with you because it helps minimise the inevitable payback.
 If any of them are in powder form I recommend getting a letter from your doctor to take along with you to avoid any embarrassing run-ins with sniffer dogs.

 5. Pace yo self